 As the girls ate, a couple of the volunteers began singing Christmas carols.
 Soon, almost all of the diners, including the two girls, joined in.
 The sight of the whole soup kitchen singing Christmas carols made a lasting impression on the girls.

 When the girls returned home, their parents were aghast.
-But the girls steadfastly maintained that they had seen the true spirit of Christmas and witnessed a holiday miracle.
+But the girls steadfastly maintained that they had seen the true spirit of Christmas, witnessed a holiday miracle.

 For the rest of her life, the young girl turned old woman reminded her family and friends to support the Salvation Army.
-It was her favorite charity.
-She was convinced it did the work of angels and performed miracles.
+They were her favorite charity.
+She was convinced they did the work of angels and performed miracles.